Here are my most recent reviews. You can find my review policy below that.

 I am trying to balance my intention to help authors, with the need to be sincere and honest.
 I want to give readers information they can trust, and give authors feedback that will help them write the best books they can.
 Therefore my policy is:

 - I will post all reviews, in full, here on my web site.
+That is automatically copied to my Facebook EvilPlanToSaveTheWorld page.
 I will also tweet a link to each review on Twitter and copy it to Instagram (as completely as the IG word-limit allows; I’ve run into that limit on some reviews, and had to link to my site for full details if it didn’t fit).

 - With the author’s approval, I’ll copy the review in full to Amazon, Goodreads, their author site, or whatever other marketplace they ask for.
 I will not copy partial reviews or change what I say.
 But I am willing to omit my review if they prefer not to have it appear on these sites.
 I’m also willing to post the full text on Goodreads without assigning stars.